Four Characteristics of Successful Retail Concepts

 This way, they can expand while keeping down costs and increasing profits at the same time by enlarging their reach.

-These four factors can work for retail companies irrespective of other variables that may come into the picture, like geographical location, customer needs, cultural expectations, difference in products or services or experience.
+These four factors can work for retail companies irrespective of other variables that may come into the picture, like geographical location, customer needs, cultural expectations, the difference in products or services or experience.